vivekpandey1222/Documentation/nagios.md

 **/etc/os-release**- Os-release is a file located in the /etc directory on Linux systems.

 **Add Repository-**
-Podman is not in the default Ubuntu repository, we need to add the Kubic repository to be able to download the podman package.
+Podman is not in the default Ubuntu repository, we need to add the repository to be able to download the podman package.

 **Repository**: A"repository" is a place where things are stored and organised , like files, code, or other project-related items.